Auto Mechanic Resume Examples: Skills, Tips and Templates

 When creating your resume, it can be difficult to know where to start.
 Here are some basic written elements to be sure to include.

-Career Objective
+Career objective

 • “Universal Technical Institute graduate seeking full-time employment with BMW.
 Possesses specialized training on BMW technology in addition to experience working in a dealership environment.
-Skills include performing measurements with a DVOM, servicing various engine components to BMW standards, complete engine disassembly and reassembly and more.”
+Skills include performing measurements with a DVOM, servicing various engine components to BMW standards, complete engine disassembly and reassembly, and more.”

 • “Skilled mechanic looking to obtain the position of Automotive Technician with Volvo.
 Possesses 3+ years of hands-on experience working with gas, diesel and hybrid vehicles, electronic equipment and fuel systems.
 Demonstrates exceptional customer service skills and attention to detail.”

 • “ASE Master Technician with 10+ years of experience in the automotive industry.
-As a former lead mechanic, helped boost customer ratings by 15% and trained 10 new mechanics.
+As a former lead mechanic, I helped boost customer ratings by 15% and trained 10 new mechanics.
 Seeking the role of Master Technician at Ford to utilize my years of experience and expertise.”

 • The company name